Azure/iot-edge-virtual-kubelet-provider/README.md

 1. Use [Helm](https://github.com/kubernetes/helm), a Kubernetes package manager, to install the *iot-edge-connector*

     Initialize Helm in the cluster using the following command.
-If the command is executed for the first time, it may take upto a minute for all Helm components to become ready
+If the command is executed for the first time, it may take upto a minute for all Helm components to become ready.

     ```
     helm init
     ```

-    Use the command below to allow installation in the Kubernetes *default* namespace
+    Use the command below to allow installation in the Kubernetes *default* namespace:

     ```
     kubectl create clusterrolebinding add-on-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default